AstralClientNet/MultiVersion-Plugin/README.md

 **Known Bugs**
 - Hits do not register.
 - On skin change, Players on the 1.16.210 client get crashed.

-You can easily fix this by cancelling PlayerSkinChangeEvent.
+**Fix those Bugs**

+Hit Registration - Try enabling xbox-auth and deleting the multiworld plugin, This may fix it.
+On Skin Change - Make a plugin that cancels the PlayerChangeSkinEvent

 ## Installation